m0ru/bak/04_solution.md

   * elm-architecture:
   * cyclejs mvi
 * vs weakly typed:
   * with redux a lot of bugs theoretically should be detectable already in the reducer. however in-practice they're written pretty lenient, to allow the app to gracefully degrade when data is missing.
-On the plus side, as long as there is no code-duplication, any debugging should maximally require looking three files (an action-creator, a reducer, a component) (and any subroutines of these)
+On the plus side, as long as there is no code-dupslication, any debugging should maximally require looking three files (an action-creator, a reducer, a component) (and any subroutines of these)
 -->

-We're using a variation of the redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp JavaScript-client.
+We are using a variation of the redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp JavaScript-client.

-This section will document in what ways our architecture diverges from or builds on top of basic redux, as well as list experiences and style-recommendations derived from using it. <!--TODO these latter points should be in the critical reflection section -->
+This section documents in what ways our architecture diverges from or builds extends basic redux and list experiences and style-recommendations derived from using it. <!--TODO these latter points should be in the critical reflection section -->

 ![Redux architecture in client-side owner-app](figures/owner_app_redux_architecture.svg){#fig:adapted-redux}

 ### Action Creators {#sec:action-creators}

-Can be found in `app/actions/actions.js` <!-- TODO put into apendix -->

-Anything that can cause **side-effects** or is **asynchronous** should happen in these (tough they can also be synchronous -- see `INJ_DEFAULT`) <!--TODO code snippet -->
+Anything that can cause **side-effects** or is **asynchronous** should happen in action creators (tough they can also be synchronous -- see `INJ_DEFAULT`) <!--TODO code snippet -->
 They should only be triggered
 by either the user or a push from the server via the